BC100Dev/AnlinxOS/README.md

 **AnlinOS** is a custom Linux-based operating system from the ground up for both the mobile (Android-based mobile devices) and desktop environments, taking the idea of LFS (Linux From Scratch) into a fully customized idea.
-This operating system aims to merge the best parts from other operating systems,
+This operating system aims to merge the best parts from other operating systems.

 - Windows containing the Compatibility Layer
 - Linux on the core itself (yes, it is a kernel)
 - Android being virtualized on the Type-1 Layer (see `wine` and [`alde`](https://github.com/BC100Dev/alde))
+  - Quick explanation, `alde` is similar to `wine` that translates Android calls to glibc calls.
+Initially, I archived it because it was no longer in development, thinking that I could reuse this concept in this OS.
+Maybe I'll unarchive that project, eventually copying the sources from here over to that repository, but only time will tell.

-This will break quite many packages that would be ported, since there are ideas on refining the Root File Structure (`/`) itself.
+This will break quite many packages that would be ported, since there are ideas on refining the FHS (File Hierarchy System) (`/`) itself.
 The idea behind it is to make the File Structure more beginner-friendly.
-Certain directories like `/dev`, `/sys` and `/proc` will stay, but I will mainly reconstruct the use of `/usr`, `/home` and other directories.
-I might aswell make two different builds, one for starters and one for Linux superiors, but I don't have my head this far into the future.
+Certain directories like `/dev`, `/sys` and `/proc` will stay, but I will mainly reconstruct the use of `/usr`, `/home` and other directories into Android equivalents.
+Say, we got the System, I pack the System in a read-only `/System` partition.
+For all the user files and such, we pack that into `/Data`, where the `/home` directory gets replaced with a symlink of `/Users` that point towards `/Data/UserDir` (I got `/Data/Users` reserved for something else).
+This itself already looks better.
+To allow Factory Resets that Android does, we also implement a `/Recovery` partition.
+Oh, and `bin`, along with `lib` no longer exists.
+Say hello to `/System/x64`.
+You can think of it as a System32-alike directory.

-Note that this is not another ROM, nor a custom Android fork.
-AnlinOS is an independent OS built with full developer control and modular design.
+Now, I mentioned me having a reserved `/Data/Users`, and you may wonder, "Chris, what the hell should that even be?"
+Don't worry, uncle BC100Dev here will explain.
+I decided to completely nuke `/etc/passwd`, along with its `shadow` equivalent into its new User Management System, which will end up being at that particular place.
+That itself is a directory, in which I will have `login.d` (for users that can be logged in) and `services.d` (service-required users).
+Something similar will also be placed under `/System/base/users`, where that would only contain `services.d` and `system.d` (pun intended :laughing:)

+In other words, you can see that AnlinOS is not another Linux distro fork (like Ubuntu being linked to Debian), LineageOS being AOSP-equivalent and so on.
+Nope, AnlinOS is a self-independent OS.

 ---

 ## Key Concepts
-- **Built on customized LFS**: This OS does not contain a repackaged distribution base, like Zorin OS, taking the distro base of Ubuntu.
-AnlinOS is constructed using LFS for complete control for each component.
+- **Built on customized CLFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
+AnlinOS is constructed using CLFS (Coding Linux from Scratch) for complete control for each component.
-- **Android Framework being optional**: Unlike AOSP-based systems, AnlinOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
+- **Android Framework being included**: Unlike AOSP-based systems, AnlinOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
 This means that the Android Framework Support is translated to the glibc Layer (see [`alde`](https://github.com/BC100Dev/alde) for reference).
-- **Compatibility Layers**: The core idea is to get most programs to work with a compatibility layer, similar to how Windows operates, making older shared libraries still being present, even when they are no longer being up-to-date.
+- **Compatibility Layers**: The core idea is to get most programs to work with a compatibility layer, similar to how Windows operates, making older shared libraries still being present, even when they are no longer being up to date.
-- **DE compatible with Mobile and Desktops**: A desktop environment, in which we know with GNOME and KDE Plasma, are integral to a functional system for newbies.
+- **DE compatible with Mobile and Desktops**: A desktop environment, in which we know with GNOME and KDE Plasma, those are integral to a functional system for newbies.
 This OS will deliver a custom Graphical Environment that is capable for Mobile and Desktop systems, powered with the use of a Safety Protocol we all love, *Wayland*.
 - **GSI-like experience**: Android in itself gives you the possibility to have a GSI (Generic System Image) on an Android device, meaning one ROM can support several devices.
 This OS takes that concept in developing a suitable solution, especially for those that are mainly